• Skip to primary navigation

 Cucumbers are a high water content fruit from the Cucurbitaceae family or the gourd family.
 They are closely related to zucchini, squash, pumpkin, and melons.
 The cucumis genus originated from South Asia and grows on a vine, similar to squash.
 Cucumbers now grow across the world in a number of varieties.

-The most common cucumber varieties in the United States are garden cucumbers, English cucumbers, and Persian cucumbers.
+The most common cucumber varieties in the United States are garden cucumbers, English cucumbers, and Persian cucumbers (used in my spicy cucumber salad recipe).
 Check out this Brief Guide to Types of Cucumbers to help you identify the most common types of cucumbers.

 ⁉️ What You'll Need